Sim4n6/teleport/.github/ISSUE_TEMPLATE/testplan.md

   - [ ] New cluster with CloudHSM CA works
   - [ ] Migrating a software cluster to CloudHSM works
   - [ ] CA rotation works
-- [ ] AWS KMS Support
-  - [ ] Make sure docs/links are up to date
-  - [ ] New cluster with AWS KMS CA works
-  - [ ] Migrating a software cluster to AWS KMS works
-  - [ ] CA rotation works
 - [ ] GCP KMS Support
   - [ ] Make sure docs/links are up to date
   - [ ] New cluster with GCP KMS CA works